FREQUENTLY ASKED QUESTIONS

 Because today the definition of black metal seems to be different for everyone, I have looked at it from the widest possible angle, and most of the time let bands themselves decide whether they are black metal or not.
 I have taken this objective and academic approach to make the book as versatile and extensive as possible.
 Whether you agree on the inclusion of some of the bands or not, is totally up to you.
 I have deliberately ignored my personal feelings about certain bands, and decided to lay them out for you all to evaluate...

 Is it possible to trade some of the music mentioned in the book?
-I am not an active "tape/cdr/mp3-trader", and I will possibly turn down most of the offers made concerning trades.
-Of course I am always willing to think about a decent exchange.
-On the other hand, you might be asking me for music that is not in my possession.
-I simply do not own all the music that is listed in the book!
+I am always willing to think about a decent exchange.
+But you might be asking me for music that is not in my possession.
+I do not own all the music that is listed in the book; sometimes not even the music I've reviewed!

-Trading a copy of the book for a copy of your music is sometimes possible - certainly for Dutch bands.
+Trading a copy of the book for a copy of your music is often possible - certainly for Dutch bands, but also from abroad.
 The offered release should at least be an original, and from there on we will negotiate a possible deal...

-First of all, I am not a follower of statements such as "black metal is defined by musical elements" (or way worse, its "visual elements").
-Black metal can almost sound like anything, if its message is true to the following concept.
+First of all, I am not a follower of statements such as "black metal is defined by musical elements" (or way worse, its "visual elements" like corpsepaint).
+Black metal can almost sound like anything, if its message is true to the following concept, and still has a link to metal music.

-Black metal is a Satanic metal genre in essence, with less direct side branches: the negative side of occultism (so Wicca is out of the question too), the adversity towards established positive religions such as Christianity, the Islamic, and Hebrew faiths, etc., and anything that is a direct consequence or derivative of these two.
+Black metal is a Satanic metal genre in essence, with less direct side branches: the negative side of occultism (so Wicca is out of the question too), the adversity towards established positive religions (ones that pride themselves being the only good versus all other bads), and anything that is a direct consequence or derivative of these two.

 On a more detailed level...

-I think there is no viking black metal, only viking metal; there is no pagan black metal, only pagan metal; there is no christian black metal, only white metal, etc...
-(Naturally a debate can be launched on e.g. viking metal with a negative occult approach; and I'd say that could be filed under black metal!)
+I think there is no Viking black metal, only Viking metal; there is no pagan black metal, only pagan metal; there is no christian black metal, only white metal, etc...
+(Naturally a debate can be launched on e.g. Viking metal with a negative occult approach - from a non-historical point-of-view - and I'd say that could be filed under black metal!)

-On the subject of nihilistic and misanthropic topics, I am still in debate with myself, since both can spring from the occult, but they can also spring from death, war, or human emotions.
-Suicidal black metal, however, is almost always spawned from human emotions.
+On the subject of nihilistic and misanthropic topics, things are more shady, since both can spring from the occult, but they can also spring from death, war, or human emotions.
+Suicidal black metal, however, is almost always spawned from human emotions and should rightfully be called "emo".

 Why have you put Christian bands in a black metal book, if your definition of black metal is Satanic?
 As mentioned above, I wrote the book in an objective way, and bands that classify themselves as Christian black metal - however wrong that is in my opinion - have been included.
 They are also included to show people the reality of 'the outside world penetrating the scene'.
 By expanding black metal into the mainstream (courtesy of Cradle Of Filth and Dimmu Borgir, and today even smaller bands), the doors have been opened to anyone, and ignoring that is stupid.
 In this day and age, information is power!